ivillicana/whiskey_organizer/README.md

 # Whiskey Organizer
 A Sinatra based CRUD application that helps users organize their personal whiskey collections.
+For a brief walk-through on application use and features, view the [walk-through video](https://youtu.be/tunSmEdsQO8).

 ## Install Instructions
 Download or clone files from repository, run `bundle` to include necessary ruby gems.
 Run `rake db:migrate`, then use `shotgun` to use a local server.
 Seeded information for database can be included by running `rake db:seed`.